For each of the different types of risk shown in the table, it is possible to know the details of the active management methods within the Group.

 Compliance with the limits imposed by the Policy are verified during the Financial Risk Commission meetings with regard to the main metrics, together with analysis of the market situation, interest rate trends, the value of hedges and confirmation that the conditions established in covenants have been met.

 The Group’s credit risk is mainly related to trade receivables deriving from the sale of electricity, district heating, gas and the provision of energy, water and waste management services.
-Receivables are spread over a large number of counterparties belonging to heterogeneous customer categories (retail, business, government agencies).
-Some exposures are large in amount and are constantly monitored and made the subject of repayment plans.
+The receivables are spread across a large number of counterparties, belonging to non-uniform customer categories (retail and business customers and public bodies); some exposures are of a high amount and are constantly monitored.
 Iren Group’s Credit Management units devoted to credit recovery are responsible for this activity.

 The credit management policy and creditworthiness assessment tools, as well as monitoring and recovery activities, are managed through automated processes and integrated with company applications and differ in relation to the various categories of customers and types of service provided.